 Why this is relevant to diet is because of how the diet can affect it.
 As most people know if you are eating more acidic foods and drinks this can trigger acid reflux in the stomach due to the higher acidity which is true for all kinds of acid reflux including LPR & GERD.

 So eating lower acidity foods and drinks obviously directly helps with that.
-For LPR you also have another important thing to consider – the pepsin.
-The reason the pepsin effect is important is because when it enters the throat it can lays dormant even after the acid reflux has stopped.
-And because pepsin is activated more with a higher acidity level this means if you eat something more acidic and it passes over the throat and reactivates the dormant pepsin this means you get irritation and your symptoms will be worsened – this is what causes LPR.
+But for LPR you also have another important thing to consider – the pepsin.
+The reason the pepsin effect is important is because when it enters the throat it can lays dormant in the cells in your throat etc. even after the acid reflux has stopped.
+And because pepsin is activated more with a higher acidity level this means if you eat something more acidic and it passes over the throat and reactivates the dormant pepsin this means you get irritation and your symptoms will be worsened – this is what causes LPR symptoms.

 The important thing to know about pepsin is that it isn’t activated as much when the acidity level (pH level) is lower generally speaking.
-You can see on the graph below how much it is activated depending on the food/drink acidity level (pH) it comes in contact.
+You can see on the graph below how much it is activated depending on the food/drink acidity level (pH) it comes in contact with.

 This is the general rule when following a low acid diet for LPR though of course there are lots of elements to consider alongside that.
 Though that is the most important starting point.
 When you are starting it’s best to avoid the obvious trigger foods which I cover in this article – LPR – Foods to Avoid.